vokiel/monolog-viewer/README.md

 ```
 **Note:** If your `config.json` is invalid or none of your log files are readable, Monolog Viewer will display an error message.
 Also, if a client contains only logs that are not readable, the client will not be listed in the navigation.

+**Note 2:** From 298cf8d1a38bc30fb24fd29808d54763feb1caad `config.json` can contain paths for logs directories.
+If you pass such path you do not need to list all log files individually as they will be automatically scanned.

 # Password management
 My goal was to keep this tool so simple, that it can be installed on any shared hosting.
-Therefore I decicded not to use a database to store the password.
+Therefore I decided not to use a database to store the password.

 To keep things secure, Monolog Viewer creates a randomly named file inside the folder `/secure/pwd`.
 This ensures that your password hash is safe, even if someone knows how this process works.